 Calculation of Date, Time, and Date and Time

-You can place the date, time, and date and time fields on a form and those fields can be referenced by a formula.
+You can place Date, Time, and Date and time fields on a form and have them be referenced by formulas.

 In Kintone, the date and the date and time are treated in seconds.
 You need to specify them in seconds in the formulas as well.
 For example, enter "60" to indicate one minute.
 Enter "3600" or "60*60" to indicate one hour, and enter "86400" or "60*60*24" to indicate one day.